dumberjs/dumberjs.github.io/options/hash-and-on-manifest.md

 hash: process.env.NODE_ENV === 'production'
 ```

 `dumber` implemented this feature instead of leaving it to gulp-hash.
-The reason is that RequireJS config (in the end of entry bundle file) needs to know the exact bundle names.
+The reason is that RequireJS config (in the end of entry bundle file) needs to know the exact bundle file names.

 When turned on, a bundle file name `entry-bundle.js` will become `entry-bundle.01af123b1f13a51c4c8b458656da47b3.js`.

 ## onManifest callback

-When hashed bundle files were generated, user needs to somehow update the app index html page with the latest entry bundle JavaScript file name.
+When hashed bundle files were generated, user needs to somehow update the app index html page with the latest entry bundle file name.
 This is where onManifest callback is called.

 ```js
 onManifest: function(filenameMap) {